 In the last post in the series, I went through the deep roots of our collective history.
 The goal was trying to understand how religious beliefs and values have crossed cultural boundaries, influencing the social norms and standards that form the bedrock of our society today.
 In that blog, we explored the fundamental aspects of religious belief and how western civilizations came to idolize morality, prosperity, and the meritocratic ideals of Protestantism, eventually establishing an individualist culture that celebrates personal achievement and experience.

-Back in part five, we discussed the process of normalization—how certain behaviors, values, and beliefs become accepted as “standard”— which is probably the most important process of social accreditation because it necessitates the validation of social behaviors and norms through both implicit and explicit forms of accreditation.
-Since part five, these blogs have beenm building upon each other, and increasingly tackling the accreditation processes that shape our cultural development on a broader social level.
+Back in part five, we discussed how certain behaviors, values, and beliefs become accepted as “standard” through the process of normalization, which is probably the most important mechanism of social accreditation because it necessitates the validation of social behaviors and norms through both implicit and explicit forms of accreditation.
+Since part five, these blogs have been building upon each other, and increasingly revealing the accreditation processes that shape our cultural development on broader social levels.

 Recall I ended that blog saying, "before I began tackling the broader topics of hierarchies and power dynamics within societies, I feel like it's important to really understand the different aspects of culture and how they've evolved over the course of history, this will hopefully set the stage for us to fully appreciate how dominant groups, through economic, political, or cultural power, have shaped and codified standards and norms." (me, 2024)